Yipster/MP0/README.md

 ![Screen Shot 2021-09-19 at 9 49 43 PM](https://user-images.githubusercontent.com/70530925/133950626-2fe868d3-03e4-41b1-8129-8afef98b269a.png)

+As can be seen from the example output above, with only one argument (google.com) the time needed to ping is pretty much the same regardless of CPU value.
+However, once we add more websites to ping, it shows a very stark difference.

 # Resources Used

 This code was written with the help of the following resources.